xcore/sc_xtcp/doc/xtcp_guide/system.rst

 -------------

-The server is configured via arguments passed to the :c:func:`uip_server` function and the defines described in Section :ref:`sec_config_defines`.
+The server is configured via arguments passed to the :c:func:`xtcp_server` function and the defines described in Section :ref:`sec_config_defines`.

 Client connections are configured via the client API described in